Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Now I just had to figure out why that worked, and the others didn’t.
 I made a basic Hello world webpage and hosted it on a web server that supported HTTPS.
 There it was it showed up.
 Ensuring Web Viewer Supported WebSocket’s was critical for my project, I added a simple web socket script to my Hello World page, that would just display on the page what it received.
 I sent the message and nothing.
 I tried it on my browser, and it worked.
 Web Viewer has no developer tools and no console, so I had no method of any feedback as to why it was not working.
 After a lot of trial and error I worked out that it required secure WebSocket’s.
 After setting up a domain to utilise secure WebSocket’s the messages appeared within Web Viewer.

+### Phase 1 Evaluation

+Looking back at the progress made in Phase 1, it was not as substantial as I first thought it was going to be.
+My inexperience in accurately sizing tasks to be completed led me to be over ambitious with the amount of work I could complete in the time frame.
+I was able to complete the research into the proposed idea and the research into the technology that would be used.
+I was also able to complete the development of the RestAPI server that would be used to send the data to the PowerPoint client.

+Issues began to arise in actually being able to display a webpage within Powerpoint.
+Working with microsoft's add-ins was completely new to me, and I naively assumed that it would work just like any other web browser would.
+This was not the case and as such had huge knock-on effects to the progress of the project as I was trying to overcome issues.

 ## Phase 2 Development